-The overall utility energy use and cost for JIBC are shown by the pie charts below.
-As shown in Figure 1, in 2018/19 electricity accounted for 50% of the total energy use, but 64% of the overall energy cost.
-Natural gas accounted for 50% of the total energy consumption, and 36% of the overall energy cost.
+Overall utility energy use and cost for JIBC are noted in the pie charts below.
+As shown in Figure 1, in 2019/20, electricity accounted for 48% of the total energy use, but 80% of the overall energy cost.
+Natural gas accounted for 52% of the total energy consumption and 20% of the overall energy cost.

-Figure 1: FY 2018/19 Energy Consumption and Cost Breakdown
+Figure 1: FY 2019/20 Energy Consumption and Cost Breakdown.